Donald Rudolph: Biography

 Later, when an enemy tank attacked his platoon, he advanced under covering fire, opened its hatch and dropped a white phosphorus grenade inside, killing the crew and negating its threat.
 His medal citation concludes that through "his outstanding heroism, superb courage, and leadership, and complete disregard for his own safety, [...]
 Rudolph cleared a path for an advance which culminated in one of the most decisive victories of the Philippine campaign.".

 He was promoted to Second Lieutenant after the battle, and was presented with the medal on August 23, 1945, by President Harry S. Truman.
 He continued his army career in the reserves until 1963, then worked in the Veterans Administration until his retirement in 1976.

 Rudolph died from complications of Alzheimer's disease on May 25, 2006, in Grand Rapids, Minnesota.
 He is buried at Fort Snelling National Cemetery Minneapolis, Minnesota.

-US Highway 7 north from Highway 169 to Bigfork, Minnesota is known as the Donald Rudolph Medal of Honor Scenic Byway.
+Highway 7 north from US Highway 169 in Taconite, Minnesota to Bigfork, Minnesota is known as the Donald Rudolph Medal of Honor Scenic Byway.
 A commemorative site is available several miles up the highway.